manami-project/manami/README.md

 ### Why?
 Manami is not meant to be an alternative to MAL.
 It should be seen as an extension.
 It provides an index list for you local animes and features that I personally missed on MAL which have never been implemented.

+### Installation
+* Needs Java8 u66 or higher
+* No installation or additional setup needed.
+Just Download the *.jar and start it by double click
+    * or via console: java -jar manami.jar